LordButley/itspuppytime/README.md

 ![Screen shot of the footer of "It's Puppy Time"](assets/images/footer.JPG)

-### Vertial dividers
+### Horizontal dividers

-- Paw prints are used to separate all content vertically.
+- Paw prints are used to separate all content horizontally.
 There are additional paw prints throughout the homepage which are set to display:none which activate at smaller screens.
 These divide content into bitsize sections whilst keeping maintaining the style of the website.

 ![Page break elements from "It's Puppy Time"](assets/images/pawprints.JPG)

 ### Home Page

 - Hero image - Large image with two puppies sitting centrally is used to give users an immediate feeling of happiness and also show instantly what the website is about.
 The colour identity of the website is established between the header and the hero photo.
-The colours from the header and footer were taken from the hero image
+The colours from the header and footer were taken from the hero image.

 ![Screen shot of the Hero Image from "It's Puppy Time"](assets/images/hero-image-screenshot.JPG)

 - Page summary tiles - Tiles were used to represent each different page.
-These tiles contained an image, the section title and a short summary of what will be found on that page.
+These tiles contain an image, the section title and a short summary of what will be found on that page.
 Each tile contains a button to take you to the relevant page.
 The tiles have curved corners for a softer looker.
 The curved edges are removed for smaller viewports.

 ![Screen shot of the page summary tiles from "It's Puppy Time"](assets/images/tile.JPG)